metekaanyuksel/metekaanyuksel.github.io/research.md

 <br>

 My other main scientific interest is **virus evolution and emergence**.
 RNA viruses are so rapidly evolving that, by conventional metrics of the rate of molecular evolution, their genomes should turnover _neutrally_ in $\sim 10^3$ years.
-By some estimates, the rate of recombination is even greater.
+By some estimates, the rate of recombination (during co-infection of the same host) is even greater.
 Isn't that remarkable!
 I am interested in understanding how mutation and recombination shape a) the propensity to successfully spillover and sustain transmission (i.e., emerge) in humans[^3] and b) themselves vary and evolve.

 - Avian influenza poses an enormous risk to human health.
 Evolution in avian and mammalian hosts will be a key determinant of if/when it successfully transmits between humans.
 What species will host the genotypes that successfully establish in human?
 Do available sequence data tell us anything about the potential for reassortment within and between sub-types (i.e., the different Hs and Ns)?
 When do these reassortment events matter?
 These are questions that I've been thinking about.